»Our community strengthens individuals on their way to becoming young adults«

 In 2017 a second group of Louisenlund students visited Rwanda to continue the work started.

-Give children opportunities for self-discovery!Kurt Hahn, Educator and Founder of experiential learning
+Kurt Hahn, Educator and Founder of experiential learning

 This motto can be taken literally.
 Louisenlund students feel a strong connection to their school long after they have graduated.
 The alumni organisation ALB, which was founded in 1961, connects generations of students and staff into a worldwide network giving ample opportunity to remain in touch.
 Members of the ALB live in more than 30 countries worldwide.
 The organisation is not only of benefit to its members, but also to the school and to present students.

-Function of the ALBClick here to visit the website of the Alt-Louisenlunder Bund.
+Click here to visit the website of the Alt-Louisenlunder Bund.

 The organisation Friends of Louisenlund, founded in 1969 by Eric Warburg, supports the school, through its membership fees, in many ways and therefore plays a role in the education of our young people.
 Louisenlund also receives support for worthy projects and fundraising help from this organisation.